17 Overview of Julia commands

 17.2 Interacting with Julia

-At a basic level, Julia provides a means to read commands or instructions, evaluate those commands, and then print or return those commands.
+At a basic level, Julia provides an interactive means to read commands or instructions, evaluate those commands, and then print or return those commands.
 At a user level, there are many different ways to interact with the reading and printing.
 For example:

 • The REPL.
 The Julia terminal is the built-in means to interact with Julia.
 A Julia Terminal has a command prompt, after which commands are typed and then sent to be evaluated by the enter key.
 The terminal may look something like the following where 2+2 is evaluated: